Frequently Asked Questions

 I’m having trouble getting my original transcripts; do I need to include originals with my application or will you accept copies?

-I’m an international student; do I have to include financial statements with my application?
+I'm an international student; do I have to include financial documentation with my application?

 This information is for internal INI use and is not tied to processing of the Certificate of Eligibility (I-20/DS-2019) which is managed by the Office of International Education (OIE), therefore; financial documents should not be uploaded or sent to the INI office.